kontainapp/km-demo/mpt-30b-snapshot-cpu/README.md

 Below we show some examples of the load time of some of the most popular LLMs of different sizes, and the load time of the same LLM’s Kontain-erized snapshot.

-Inference Service endpoints managed by Kontain can near-instantly start processing requests even when there are no pre-warmed instances running.
+Instances managed by Kontain can near-instantly start processing requests even when there are no pre-warmed instances running.

 ## Load times of different LLMs